-The Modify Subnetwork Controller pane is populated with the selected feature.
+The Modify Subnetwork Controller pane is populated with the selected feature or object.

-- In the pane, click the drop-down next to Terminal to select the terminal to be set as the subnetwork controller.
+- In the pane, click the Terminal drop-down arrow to select the terminal to be set as the subnetwork controller.

-The tiers listed are those that allow the asset type of the feature selected in step 3 to be a subnetwork controller.
+The tiers listed are those that allow the asset type of the feature or object selected in step 3 to be a subnetwork controller.
 To learn more, see Architecture.